What is the purpose of visual merchandising?

 - Improve customers’ shopping experience and entertain them;

 - Educate customers about the use or accessorising of a merchandise.

 Top tips for becoming a successful visual merchandiser

 - The customer is your audience and also your critic.
 You need to empower your customers.
 Make sure that the visual content is engaging for the customers and encourages shoppers to step into the store.

 - Visual merchandising is all about product styling and placement.
 This is where you can put your creativity into use and make the shopping experience exciting for your customers.

 - Encourage impulse purchases.
 According to sciencedirect.com, spontaneous selection of merchandise accounts for 80% of all purchases made.
 Employ strategies that encourage shoppers to buy based on these spontaneous impulses.

 - Converting window shoppers to leads.
 Present your window displays in a way that urges window shoppers to enter the store and buy something.
 This will add value to your retail merchandising strategies.

 - Put fresh and popular merchandise on display.
 Old can be boring and this applies to merchandise too.
 Make sure that while you’re designing visual merchandise, you cater to the mindset of new customers and also the existing ones.

-With the demand for visual merchandisers increasing rapidly, the education sector has been offering more courses to allow to become an expert in this field.
+With the demand for visual merchandisers rapidly increasing, the education sector is now doing more to offer courses in this growing market.
 Berlin School of Business and Innovation (BSBI) offers a course in MA in Fashion Retail and Luxury Management.
 To find out more about the course, click here.